Students are always asking me for advice on the best travel yoga mats.

 The best travel yoga mats for your adventures

-Skip forward to find out which travel yoga mat I want in my carry-on suitcase.
+Skip ahead to find out which travel yoga mat is my favourite — it’s the one I have in my carry-on suitcase.

 Manduka offers two options for travel yoga.
 First is the eKO SuperLite, a super lightweight travel yoga mat.
 Then comes the eKO Lite, which is a little heavier, but adds more comfort.
 If you’re looking for non-slip yoga mat, a Manduka mat might be the right choice.